The Most (and Least) Secure Payment Methods in B2B

 How do you make digital payments even more secure?

-Many third-party providers are often involved in processing digital payments.
+Many third-party providers are often involved in processing secure payments online.
 You’ve got your payment processors, your payment gateways, your merchant acquirers, your issuing banks, and your ERPs—among many others.
 The more hands a digital payment passes through, the more vulnerabilities exist.
 And a fraudster could use any one of those vulnerabilities as an access point.

-There are numerous brute force methods merchants and suppliers can implement—such as introducing CAPTCHAs (Completely Automated Public Turing test to tell Computers and Humans Apart)—at their online shopping carts to heighten payment security and reduce payment fraud.
-One of the best ways to make digital payments more secure is to partner an integrated payments solution embedded seamlessly with your ERP.
+There are numerous brute force methods merchants and suppliers can implement for secure online payments—such as introducing CAPTCHAs (Completely Automated Public Turing test to tell Computers and Humans Apart)—at their online shopping carts to heighten payment security and reduce payment fraud.
+One of the best ways to maximize online payment security is to partner with an integrated payments solution embedded seamlessly with your ERP.
 This eliminates many of the vulnerabilities that arise from handoffs between third-party providers.

 These integrated payments solutions can allow buyers to securely store their payment information, too.
 This enables them to more easily store funds, make purchases, and track payment history.
 They make the B2B buyer’s experience significantly more convenient—and most importantly, more secure.